On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Theoretical background and methods

 \subsection{The Quadratic and Linear vibronic coupling Hamiltonian models (QVC, LVC)}

-As stated above, three modes are chosen for modelling the potential energy surfaces.
+As mentioned in \cref{sec:introduction}, three modes are chosen for modelling the potential energy surfaces.
 They have a specific symmetry, which makes more natural the definition of a diabatic vibronic coupling Hamiltonian model.\cite{cederbaum_strong_1977,koppel_multimode_1984,cattarius_all_2001} Two levels of description are considered here: a quadratic vibronic coupling (QVC) model, relying on a second-order expansion of the diabatic potential energy surfaces, or a linear vibronic coupling (LVC) model, tuning and coupling the two diabatic potential energy surfaces through linear terms only.
-In the following, electronic state 1 (notation superscript (1)) corresponds to the singlet excited A\textsubscript{1} state and electronic state 2 (notation superscript (2)) corresponds to the singlet excited B\textsubscript{2} state.
-The diabatic representation of the Hamiltonian in the QVC model for the three modes of the m22 molecule reads: \begin{widetext}